-Wimbledon: Facing Martina Navratilova on Centre Court
+Wimbledon: Claire Taylor recalls facing Martina Navratilova on Centre Court

 And her own memories and love of all things Wimbledon remain as strong as ever.

 "People have dreams but not everyone gets to live them out.
 I lived it out and when I walked out I was sobbing.
-The children were looking at me and thinking 'why is that woman crying?'"
+The children were looking at me and thinking: 'Why is that woman crying?'"

 But the standout moment of 1994 is a non-tennis one.

-"What made the day was that after the match and the interviews Martina talked to my mum [Janet] and dad, who were allowed to sit in on her press conference," Shepherd recalls.
+"What made the day was that after the match and the interviews Martina talked to my mum [Janet] and dad, who were allowed to sit in on her press conference," Shepherd recalled.

 "For someone of her stature to do that was the most impressive thing.
 It meant so much to my mum and dad.